This is the world's most powerful passport

 How does the Index work?

 By analyzing the access national passports have to countries around the world, the Passport Index assigns a "visa-free score" -- the number of countries a passport holder can visit visa-free or with visa on arrival.
+It also takes the UN Human Development Index into account.

 Passports of 193 United Nations member countries and six territories -- ROC Taiwan, Macao (SAR China), Hong Kong (SAR China), Kosovo, Palestinian Territory and the Vatican -- are considered for the index.
 Territories annexed to other countries are excluded.